alenniu/alenniu/README.md

 - 💞️ Currently attending University of California, Berkeley.
 - :) Previously worked at Flyte Software Technologies, and Rapid App.
 - ✨ Currently working at Overwolf Ltd.
-- 📫 How to reach me alenniu@berkeley.edu
+- 📫 How to reach me alenniu21@gmail.com

 <!---
 alenniu/alenniu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.